 Uploaded data undergo a series of checks to ensure the quality of the data.
 Data are rejected if any of the following conditions are met: 1) Greater than 1000 contigs; 2) Genome size less than 3 Mbp or greater than 7.5 Mbp; 3) Invalid nucleotide characters (all IUPAC characters are valid); 4) The MD5 checksum of the concatenated contigs already exists in the database; 5) The SNP string for the pan-genome alignment is identical to another strain in the database.

-Uploaded genomes undergo two checks to ensure the data are of a minimum quality, and that the genomes being uploaded belong to the species E. coli.
+Uploaded genomes undergo two checks to ensure the data are of a minimum quality, and that the genomes being uploaded contain markers that were found to be present only in genomes of E. coli.
 We initially identified genomic regions present in at least 70% of the genomes, referred to as the "conserved core".
 All genomes are considered to be E. coli if: 1) they contain at least 1500 conserved core regions, and 2) The presence of at least three E. coli species-specific regions.
 The derivation of these markers is presented in the ‘Pan-genome’ subsection of the ‘Example analyses’.

 Acquisition of public Escherichia coli genomes